qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It prints `going to do second-layer lock` then deadlocks.

 In Rust, it's important to **be clear about which scope holds lock**.
-You cannot just casually do locking like in Java/C# (this method touch that shared data so add `synchronized` [^casual_locking]).
 Golang lock is also not re-entrant.

-[^casual_locking]: Although re-entrant lock is more tolerant to this kind of casual locking, not being clear about locking means risk of deadlock.
-Casual locking is not recommended even in Java.

 Another important thing is that Rust only unlocks at the end of scope by default. `mutex.lock().unwrap()` gives a `MutexGuard<T>`. `MutexGuard` implements `Drop`, so it will drop at the end of scope.
 It's different to the local variables whose type doesn't implement `Drop`, they are dropped after their last use (unless borrowed).
 This is called NLL (non-lexical lifetime).